 After recent globetrotting Specials across wild roads in Madagascar and a dangerous boat journey in Cambodia and Vietnam, fans will be excited to see a throwback to the team’s early days with a British road trip - The Grand Tour presents Lochdown.

 Here is everything we know so far about the Scottish special…

-When will The Grand Tour Scotland special be released?
+When is The Grand Tour Scotland special 'Lochdown' released?

 What cars are they driving in The Grand Tour Scotland special?

 Fan footage of Clarkson, Hammond and May shooting the series revealed the trio are driving three American vehicles across Scotland.

 James May is in a red Cadillac, Richard Hammond is behind the wheel of a green Buick and Jeremy Clarkson is driving a blue Lincoln.